oliviacbishop/furesearch/manuscript-transcription/how-to-use-transkribus.md

 <img src="https://github.com/user-attachments/assets/9c083500-e652-4278-a56c-c8c63147222d" width=60% height=60%>

-* This will bring you to a page comprizing of all the tags you have made for that collection.
+* This will bring you to a page comprising of all the tags you have made for that collection.
 Just like the big Tag section, you can also switch between textual and structural tags using the drop down.
 * Then, click the button in the "Visibility" column.
-This will make that tag "visible" in your collection.
+This will make the tag "visible" in your collection.

 <img src="https://github.com/user-attachments/assets/d8db13ea-f4fa-47be-b1a5-e639786d6fb9" width=60% height=60%>